Hike of the Month: Anderson Marsh State Historic Park Trails

 Visit oak woodlands before exploring a marsh shoreline that hosts a variety of birds.
 Wear long pants and a long-sleeved shirt, and be prepared for some mud along Anderson Marsh.

-From the junction of Highways 20 and 53 on Clear Lake’s east side, drive south 7 miles on Highway 53, turn right onto Anderson Ranch Parkway (0.7 mile north of Highway 29), and turn right again at the entrance to the park.
+From the junction of CA Highways 20 and 53 on Clear Lake’s east side, drive south 7 miles on Highway 53, turn right onto Anderson Ranch Parkway (0.7 mile north of Highway 29), and turn right again at the entrance to Anderson Marsh Historic State Park.

 Pick up the trail by heading west across the field next to a chain-link fence.
 Go left at a trail junction at 0.4 mile and continue alongside another chain-link fence past the occasional valley oak.